The short guide below discusses the essentials of the code P000A.

 Diagnostic trouble code (DTC) P000A stands for “Intake “”A” Camshaft Position Slow Response Bank 1.”
 It is stored when the actual position of the camshaft differs from the position that the powertrain control module (PCM) expects during camshaft phase changes.

 The PCM uses the signal provided by the intake camshaft position sensor to determine the camshaft position.
-Then, the PCM cross checks this with the signal from the crankshaft to determine if the engine is timed properly.
+Then, the PCM cross checks this with the signal from the crankshaft to determine if the cam timing is reaching the intended indexing target within the allotted time window.

-If the camshaft isn’t in the reported position related to the crankshaft, the P000A code is stored.
+If the crankshaft doesn’t reach the reported index position related to the crankshaft quickly enough, the P000A code is stored.

 What are the Possible Causes of the P000A Code?